top of page

 My background in spatial design and architecture shapes the way I think through material and space.
 I don’t only sculpt form, I sculpt environment, tension, proximity.
 I’m always aware of how a body enters, lingers, or withdraws.
 This sensitivity to structure and transition informs how I build not just objects, but experiences.
 Whether a work is held in the hand or towers in a room, it’s always in dialogue with the body moving through or around it.

 Sometimes I wonder if my work is part of the problem, feeding into the same self-involved, emotionally saturated culture I critique.
 But then I remember that honesty, when shared without demand, becomes connection.
-If my work allows someone to recognize a feeling, or even just to feel something in a world that numbs then that is enough.

 WhatsApp Image 2024-11-26 at 22.28.05.jpeg